 Dr. Amy Stenehjem works as a Health Consultant, helping her clients, from all over the United States, navigate their symptoms, diagnoses, and healthcare systems to find the answers they need to transform their health.
-Click here to consult Amy Stenehjem, M.D.
+Click here to learn how Dr. Stenehjem can help you transform your health.

 Despite facing several health challenges including Autoimmune Ovarian Failure, Hashimoto’s Thyroiditis, and an Undifferentiated Autoimmune Connective Tissue Disease, Dr. Stenehjem graduated with honors from Concordia College in Moorhead, Minnesota and went on to receive her medical degree from the University of North Dakota School of Medicine.
 She then completed her residency training in Physical Medicine and Rehabilitation at Rusk Rehabilitation Center in Columbia, Missouri, with the distinction of serving as Chief Resident.